How Australia collaborates

 Australia is a metropolitan member and current Chair of PACSAR.

-PACSAR comprises a group of search and rescue (SAR) agencies from five principal nations—Australia, Fiji, France, New Zealand, and the United States of America—that hold responsibility for significant SAR regions within the Pacific region.
+PACSAR is made up of search and rescue (SAR) agencies from 5 principal nations—Australia, Fiji, France, New Zealand, and the United States of America.
+These members hold responsibility for significant SAR areas within the Pacific region.

-We remain committed to working with other partners and Pacific Island countries and territories to build regional SAR response capability.
+We commit to working with other partners and Pacific Island countries and territories to build regional search and rescue capabilities in the region.

 4